Germany Travel Guide

 How to Stay Safe in Germany

-Germany is a generally an incredibly safe place to travel.
-Generally, you just need to watch out for scams and petty crime as you would anywhere else (especially in Berlin late at night).
-Keep an eye on your valuables when in large crowds and on public transportation.
+Germany is generally an incredibly safe place to travel.
+You just need to watch out for scams and petty crime as you would anywhere else (especially in Berlin late at night) and keep an eye on your valuables when in large crowds and on public transportation.
 Violent crime is rare so as long as you keep your valuables secure you shouldn’t experience any issues as a traveler.
+You can read about common travel scams to avoid in this blog post.

 If you experience an emergency, dial 112 for assistance.

-Always trust your gut instinct.
-Make copies of your personal documents, including your passport and ID.
+Always trust your gut instinct and make copies of your personal documents, including your passport and ID.

 The most important piece of advice I can offer is to purchase good travel insurance.
 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 You can use the widget below to find the policy right for you: